 Gunhild Ravn Borggreen

-I teach and conduct research in Visual Culture with attention to socially engaged art and art festivals in contemporary Japan.
+I teach and conduct research in Visual Culture and Art History.
+Jeg teach methodologies for visual analyses and other aspects of visual culture.
+In my research I am focused on transcultural exchange between Denmark and Japan.
+Jeg do research on socially engaged art and art festivals in contemporary Japan.
 Other themes include the relationship between art and technology, robot culture, as well as performance, nationality, and gender in Japanese contemporary art and visual culture.
-I have interest in cultural exchange between Japan and the West, including Japonisme, Orientalism and Post-Orientalism.
-I have worked as a consultant for a number of exhibitions on Japanese art in Denmark.
+I give plublic lectures on Japanese art and have worked as a consultant for a number of exhibitions on Japanese art in Denmark.

 Primary fields of research

-In the period 2018-2019 I am leading the international research network Collaboration and Community Building in Contemporary Art in Japan and Denmark, supported by the INP programme at the Danish Agency for Science and Higher Education.
+I am leading the international research network Collaboration and Community Building in Contemporary Art in Japan and Denmark, supported by the International Network Programme at the Danish Agency for Science and Higher Education.
 The purpose of the network is to expand a collaboration with Japanese research and art institutions as part of an investigation of socially engaged art in a globalized world.
-My own focus is on how art can provide new forms of communities for elderly people in rural areas, as well as a critical approach to evaluating the effect of socially engaged art.
+My own focus is on how art can provide new forms of communities in rural areas, as well as a critical approach to evaluating the effect of socially engaged art.
 The network will furthermore develop new methodological approaches in an interdisciplinary field of art, aesthetics, and anthropology.